-White Chocolate Energy Bites ~ this easy homemade chocolate candy is a healthy dessert or snack that will give you a boost of energy and nutrition!
+White Chocolate Energy Bites ~ this easy homemade chocolate candy is a healthy-ish dessert or snack that will give you a boost of energy in a cute little package!

 These can’t claim to be quite as healthy as the originals because white ‘chocolate’ isn’t really chocolate at all, it doesn’t contain any cocoa solids, and so it doesn’t have any of those great antioxidants that dark chocolate is known for.
 All that aside, these will give you a little boost of energy, or a little hit of satisfaction during that after dinner danger zone when you might otherwise demolish a whole pint of ice cream.